Capital Gains Tax Guide for Investors

 Excluding 50% of Capital Gains From the Capital Gains Tax Calculation

-- This exclusion on the small business capital gains tax is limited to $10 million or 10 times the cost basis of your shares.
-If you bought your stock for $100,000 and it went to $2,000,000, for instance, you would have a gain of 20x your investment, exceeding the 10x limit.
+Individual investors that buy shares of regular C Corporations that qualify under Section 1202, and have a holding period of at least five years, can exclude 50% of their capital gains from the calculation of capital gains tax.
+For example, if you made a $100,000 profit, you would only pay capital gains taxes on $50,000.
+This exclusion of the small business capital gains tax is limited to $10 million or 10 times the cost basis of your shares.
+If you bought your shares for $100,000 and they went to $2 million, you would have a gain of 20x on your investment, exceeding the 10x limit.

 Deferred Capital Gains Taxes on Section 1202 Small Business Stocks

 You can also defer the gains you earn from small business stocks under a provision in IRC Section 1045.
-If you have held your shares for at least six months, and you sell them, you won't have to pay the capital gains tax as long as you use the money to buy shares of another qualifying small business.
+If you have held your shares for at least six months and sell them, you won't have to pay the capital gains tax as long as you use the money to buy shares of another qualifying small business.

 What Counts as a Qualified Small Business Stock Gain Section 1202 Profit?

-According to Startup Company Lawyer, "Qualified small business stock is defined in Section 1202 as any stock in a qualified small business issued to the taxpayer after August 10, 1993, in exchange for money or other property (not including stock), or as compensation for services.
-A qualified small business is a domestic C Corporation in which the aggregate gross assets of the corporation at all times since August 10, 1993, up to the time of issuance do not exceed $50,000,000.
-However, a stock will not be considered to be qualified small business stock unless during substantially all of the taxpayer’s holding period the corporation meets certain “active business” requirements.
-Stock issued by an S corporation does not qualify as qualified small business stock (even if the S election is later revoked), although subsequently acquired stock may qualify.
-In general, gain from stock issued to “flow-through entities” such as partnerships and S corporations should qualify under Section 1202.
+A qualified small business is a domestic C Corporation in which the aggregate gross assets of the company between August 10, 1993, up until the time of issuance have not exceeded $50 million.
+A stock will not qualify as a small business stock if at any point during the taxpayer’s holding period, the corporation failed to meet certain “active business” requirements.
+Stock issued by an S corporation does not qualify as a qualified small business stock (even if the S election is later revoked), although subsequently acquired stock may qualify.
+In general, gain from stock issued to “flow-through entities,” such as partnerships and S corporations, should qualify under Section 1202.
 However, the amount of the qualifying gain is limited to the interest held by the partner or S corporation shareholder on the date the stock is acquired.
-This limitation may be significant in certain venture fund settings when the general partners’ interests fluctuate over time."
+This limitation may be significant in certain venture fund settings when the general partners’ interests fluctuate over time.